nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 Check if your [firewall status](./maintenance.md#configure-your-firewall) is active and if the needed ports are allowed.

+### My gateway (with network requester) "is still not online..."

+Remember the epoch takes up to 1h.
+It's important to run your node right after bonding so it responds positively on our API ping tests.
+Otherwise it may be blacklisted.

+You may want to diconnect the network requester and let it run as a gatewy alone for some time to regain better routing score.

+If it won't help, simply unbond, delete the config and initialize a new one.

 ## Validators

 ### Common reasons for your validator being jailed